xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 ![changed.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/changed.png)

-The changed template will be automatically renamed from `common/order/invoice/parts/bottom.twig` to `theme_tweaker/customer/order/invoice/parts/bottom.twig` and will be listed in the **Look an feel** -> **Edited templates** section of the admin back-end.
+The changed template will be automatically renamed from `common/order/invoice/parts/bottom.twig` to `theme_tweaker/customer/order/invoice/parts/bottom.twig` and will be listed in the **Look & Feel** -> **Edited templates** section of the admin back-end.

 If a custom template is disabled the changes it applies will be cancelled and the page will be reverted to its default look.